 Yes, my `the favourite’ of places.
 A priest one suggested the same, remarking the Bible is trusted to safeguard, for it is only occasionally used and therefore would be a sound money storing space!
 Well I don’t know if I will toe his line but I have always taken to keeping my extra cash or some important paper documents inside the Bible.

 20 places is never enough for a population bursting with creativity.
 And like I said, 7 or 70, your reason stays and so does your hiding places.
-If you got more on this, take the stage and share your mind.
+If you got more placed to hide money, take the stage and share your mind.

 More from Facts